 This application is the renewal and consolidation of three existing water licenses and class 4 Mining Land Use Permits.
 With the consolidation the water requisition on this one single license has been reduced from the currently authorized amount of 13,909.00m3/day down to 6,000m3/day on the main Gold Run Creek channel and the 5 tributary channels.
 50% water recycle is proposed reducing the daily draw by half again.

 To continue exploration of the Gold (Scheelite) Dome project which has potential to host an economic gold deposit.
 The Gold Dome project has been subjected to quartz mineral exploration for many years.
 Exploration has been sporadic in recent years with the property remaining dormant since the most recent exploration occurring in 2010.
 Numerous areas on the property have been partially explored and have produced results that warrant additional exploration.
 Some areas of the property remain underexplored and require collection of basic exploration data, i.e., soil sampling.
 Exploration methods that will be utilized include soil sampling, geophysics, prospecting, geological mapping, trenching and drilling.
 Infrastructure support for this exploration will include use of existing roads and trails and potentially construction of additional roads and trails

 Proponent: Nicholas Minelli

 The purpose of the project is a Class 4 Mining Land Use Permit and Water Licence on 11 Claims along Ping Pong Creek.
-This project entails the use of of stream reservoir, a new ford, a permanent diversion channel, and 1 camp with a crew of 9 people.
+This project entails use of out of stream reservoir, new ford, permanent diversion channel and 1 camp with a crew of 9 people.